songroup/sonlab-website/_members/seonghyeon.md

   #orcid: 0000-0002-1042-0194
 ---

 **Seonghyeon Kang** is a M.S.–Ph.D. integrated course student in the Department of Chemistry at SNU.
-He received his B.S. chemistry from DGIST.
+He received his Integrated B.Sci (major: chemistry, minor: physics) from DGIST.
 His current research interests focus on conducting polymer studied by molecular dynamics simulations.